cmvandrevala/cmvandrevala.github.io/teaching/labs/you-want-me-to-do-what-problems.md

 Oftentimes, instructors write out assignments using a shorthand like "L6" or "L4-10".
 Some students find reading these lists of problems difficult.
 They might interpret "L4-10" as "do problem 4 and problem 10", but the instructor meant for them to do all problems between, and including, 4 - 10.

+This problem is available courtey of {% cite jamesYouWantMe2022 %}.

 ## Problem Statement

 Write a program that accepts an assignment list and prints back a list of all problems assigned.